Chronic Neck Pain Symptoms & Causes

 Localized Symptoms of Chronic Neck Pain

-C7: If the C7 nerve root is compressed or damaged, pain or weak point might radiate into the back of the upper arm and into the middle finger.
+If the C7 nerve root is compressed or damaged, pain or weak point might radiate into the back of the upper arm and into the middle finger.

 Start of Symptoms of Chronic Neck Pain

-If you take a difficult fall snowboarding, browsing or biking, you may know quickly that your neck is wrong.
+If you take a difficult fall snowboarding, browsing or biking, you recognize that neck pain indicates a problem.
 Oftentimes if you slept on it wrong, you will awaken immediately understanding you worsened something in the neck.

-There are times when neck discomfort happens for relatively no factor at all.
+There are times when neck pain happens for relatively no factor at all.
 One moment you are great, and the next moment something is pinched or wrong.

 Seeing a Doctor About the Symptoms of Chronic Neck Pain